dshah1206/AutomobileWebsite/README.md

 # AutomobileWebsite
+This is a Web Design and DBMS Mini project created by me and my two other project partners in 2018.
 ABSTRACT:-
 The ever growing world of Automobiles exists as more and more number of humans resort to private transport every year.
 This web based application provides you with a booking service to book your favourite car.
 INTRODUCTION:-